dougstrouth/heart_disease/README.md

 3.  **Run the Main Analysis with the Best Model**:
     -   You can now update your analysis script to use the newly registered model for further analysis or inference.

+## Testing and Verification

+This project employs a robust testing strategy to ensure the correctness and reliability of the codebase, particularly when dealing with different execution environments and hyperparameter tuning.

+-   **Unit Testing with `pytest`**: All core functionalities, including data processing, model training, and hyperparameter tuning logic, are covered by unit tests using the `pytest` framework.
+-   **Environment Simulation with `unittest.mock.patch`**: To facilitate rapid development and avoid unnecessary cloud costs, tests extensively utilize `unittest.mock.patch`.
+This allows for simulating various `DASK_TYPE` configurations (`local`, `cloud`, `coiled`) and their interactions with components like `RandomizedSearchCV` and `Optuna` without requiring actual distributed clusters or GCS access.
+This ensures that the logic for selecting parameter grids and iteration counts (`n_iter`) behaves as expected across different deployment scenarios.
+-   **Methodology Verification**: Recent efforts have focused on refining the testing methodology to accurately reflect the behavior of the `train_evaluate_model` function when integrated with Optuna's hyperparameter search.
+This includes verifying that `RandomizedSearchCV` performs the correct number of fits (e.g., `n_iter=1` for single Optuna trials in test mode) and uses the appropriate parameter grids based on the `DASK_TYPE` and `config.py` settings.

 ## Scripts Overview